gravitowl/graviton-language/README.md

 # Important Notes

 All lines should end with a ;.
 Otherwhise this won't work.
 Currently, only single line commands are supported.
 Variables can not be named after functions.
 These include things like print, or later on when I add it user made functions.
 You need Node.js in order to run this, get it [here](https://nodejs.org/en/).
 To write code, you need to open the main.gton file in your favorite text editor.
-If you have written all of your code, type `node .` in the console/terminal.
+If you have written all of your code, make sure your directory is in the same folder as the main.js file., then, type `node .` in the console/terminal.
 This will run the main.js file, and it will scan your file for possible instructions.

 # Documentation